Nelson-Cheung/i686-compiler/linux/Documentation/admin-guide/media/bt8xx.rst

 In your logs see f. ex.: dst_get_device_id: Recognize [DSTMCI].

 For bug reports please send in a complete log with verbose=4 activated.
-Please also see Documentation/admin-guide/media/ci.rst.
+Please also see :doc:`ci`.

 Running multiple cards
 ~~~~~~~~~~~~~~~~~~~~~~

-See Documentation/admin-guide/media/bttv-cardlist.rst for a complete list of
+See :doc:`bttv-cardlist` for a complete list of
 Card ID.
 Some examples:

 	===========================	===